 Ignoring the symptoms of brain cancer can be especially detrimental if they persist for over a month.
-Ignoring the signs and/or avoiding treatment would worsen the situation.
+Ignoring the signs and/or avoiding treatment can worsen the situation.
 In such a scenario, it is important to visit a Neurologist, Neurosurgeon or General Physician, at the earliest.
-Brain Cancers can be best managed upon timely detection.
+Brain Cancers can be best managed with timely detection.

 Cytecare performs a wide variety of neuro-radiology procedures to facilitate diagnosis and treatment of brain cancers as well as brain cancer related neurological issues.
 Some of these procedures are-

 - Interventional angiography that includes stenting, thrombolysis, sinus sampling

 Management of brain tumours, and specifically cancers, requires a multidisciplinary approach, involving a neurosurgeon, neurologist, radiologist and oncologist.
 Cytecare also offers pre- and post-surgical counselling for patients and their relatives, paramount in having a meaningful treatment outcome.
 Treating brain cancer requires extreme planning and coordination among specialists.
 The outcome of cancer treatment is dependent on several factors, such as the grade of the tumour, location, age of the patient, general physical condition of the patient etc. Therefore we consider each case unique, and build a treatment plan in cohesion with available clinical research data to ensure the best outcome both in terms of survival and quality of life.